internetofwater/docs.geoconnex.us/docs/access/graph/index.md

 # Access the full Geoconnex graph

-The Geoconnex Graph enables the discovery of datasets linked to geospatial features, including reference features such as mainstems.
+The Geoconnex Graph enables the discovery of data linked between geospatial features, including reference features such as mainstems.

-## Retrieving data from the `datasets` section
+## Retrieving associated data from the `datasets` section

 One of the key sections to explore when accessing a feature's landing page or JSON response is the `datasets` section, which contains records of various datasets and metadata associated with the feature you are exploring.
 These datasets often represent monitoring locations or other observational data, and they provide key information to help you understand the environmental or hydrological characteristics of the area.